 His serious interest in architecture began around 2000.
 He enrolled in Career Discovery at the Harvard GSD in 2001, took the boathouse studio at the BAC, and then became a combined apprentice/client at a local firm, where he designed a house that was built on the south coast of Massachusetts in 2006.

-Rob and his wife Joan have been avid supporters of Gateway since its inception as a modest urban design/build initiative.
+Rob and his wife Joan have been avid supporters of Gateway since its inception as a community urban design/build initiative.